bagder/http2-explained/en/part6.md

 Using the PRIORITY frame, a client can also specify for the server which other stream that this stream depends on.
 It allows a client to build a priority “tree” where several “child streams” may depend on the completion of “parent streams”.

-The priority weights and dependencies can be changed dynamically in run-time, which should enable browsers to make sure that when users scroll down a page full of images it can specify which images that are most important, or if you switch tabs it can prioritize a new set of streams then suddenly come into focus.
+The priority weights and dependencies can be changed dynamically in run-time, which should enable browsers to make sure that when users scroll down a page full of images it can specify which images are most important; or if you switch tabs, it can prioritize a new set of streams that suddenly come into focus.

 ## 6.5.
 Header compression